lars-derichter/study-smarter-with-ai-for-programmers/slides.md

 4. Asking me questions to check if I understand each part
 5. Suggesting how I could test my understanding by modifying the pattern
 ```

 ---

+## If it is still not clear

+`Explain this code line by line, statement by statement.`

+---
 layout: section